-The Main Street program is a volunteer driven, nonprofit organization designed to improve all aspects of the downtown business district, producing both tangible and intangible benefits.
+Claremore Main Street is a volunteer-driven nonprofit organization designed to improve all aspects of the downtown business district, producing both tangible and intangible benefits.
 Improving economic development, strengthening public participation, and making downtown a fun place to visit are as critical to Main Street’s future as recruiting new businesses and rehabilitating historic buildings.
 Claremore was named an offical Main Street Community in 2002.

 Downtown Claremore continues to see vast improvements in aesthetics and advances in marketing and economic revitalization.
 Over a dozen of the downtown’s historic buildings have received façade improvements and several more are in the works, with well over ten million dollars in public and private investment in downtown.
 A major streetscape project by the City of Claremore was completed providing infrastructure improvements, sidewalks and historic lighting.
 Downtown is thriving.

 Claremore Main Street is home to over 300 antique and collectible dealers, as well as a variety of one-of-a-kind specialty stores.
 Claremore Main Street Inc. currently hosts promotional events, seminars and workshops during the year.
-Events include a spring heritage event the Lilac Festival paying homage to author and playwright Lynn Riggs.
-Fall events include the Dickens of A Ride (family fun bike ride the first weekend of October) and Dickens on The Boulevard Christmas Celebration, a unique Victorian festivity on the third weekend in November.
+Fall events include the Dickens of a Ride, a fun bike ride the first weekend of October, and Dickens on The Boulevard, a unique Victorian Christmas celebration on the third weekend in November.